Yemen pro-govt forces seize Hodeida airport from rebels - Journal du Cameroun

 Hodeida’s residents are now bracing for what they fear will be devastating street fighting, as tanks and buses carrying uniformed troops roll through the empty streets of the once-bustling city.

-No civilian casualties have yet been confirmed in the battle for Hodeida but at least 216 combatants have been killed in the week of fighting so far.

-Some 5,200 families fled their homes as pro-government forces advanced up the Red Sea coast, according to the UN.
+Some 5,200 families fled their homes this month as pro-government forces advanced up the Red Sea coast, according to the UN.

-The offensive dubbed Operation Golden Victory is now the most intense battlefront in an already brutal war.
+The offensive, dubbed Operation Golden Victory, is now the most intense battlefront in the already-brutal Yemen war.

 Saudi Arabia, the UAE and their allies intervened in 2015, after President Abedrabbo Mansour Hadi fled into exile as the rebels overran much of the country.